abigailbishop/LibbyLabCellpose/README.md

 # To run the script over new npy files (update the csv)

 1. Open Terminal.
-If you have an environment, make sure its initialized.
+If you have an environment, make sure it is initialized.
 1. Type `python`
 1. Type the path or drag-and-drop the libbylab_cellpose.py python file into your Terminal
 1. Type the path or drag-and-drop the folder (containing all the images you analyzed and their new seg.npy files) into your Terminal